-One RS485 port (for UB30: RS485 1, for UB20 and UB40: RS485 2) can be used by Modbus RTU (this is a setting under the menu Communication, Modbus slave settings).
-When Modbus RTU is activated for the port, it cannot be used for external units, and will not be displayed.
+RS485 2 can be used by Modbus RTU (this is a setting under the menu Communication, Modbus slave settings).
+External units placed under RS485 2 cannot be used when Modbus RTU is activated.

 External units located under Modbus TCP Gateway send their telegrams to an external unit in a shared communication queue.
 It is also possible to create Modbus units using separate communication queues.
 These are shown as own headings starting with Modbus TCP followed by the units name and IP address.
 Only external units using the Modbus protocol works with a Modbus TCP gateway.
 You can create and edit gateways under the menu Communication, Modbus TCP Gateway.